KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 ENGLISH: https://www.kolibricloud.ch/assets/ToS/AGB_KOLIBIR-Cloud_2018_e.pdf
 GERMAN : https://www.kolibricloud.ch/assets/ToS/AGB_KOLIBIR-Cloud_2018_g.pdf

-## Does the Chart show all measurement points?
+## Does the chart show all measurement points?

-To reduce the computing power needed to show the loaded measurement points in the chart - wich is quite scarce when using a browser - a downsample algorithm is used.
+To reduce the computing power needed to show the loaded measurement points in the chart (which is quite scarce when using a browser) a downsample algorithm is used.
 This algorithm reduces the displayed measurement points to a maximum number of 1500pts / channel.
-The algorithm is based on Largest Triangle Three Buckets algorithm described by Sveinn Steinarsson in his master thesis "Downsampling Time Series for Visual Representation" at the Faculty of Industrial Engineering, Mechanical Engeneering and Computer Sciece University of Iceland (https://skemman.is/handle/1946/15343).
+The algorithm is based on *Largest Triangle Three Buckets algorithm* described by *Sveinn Steinarsson* in his master thesis *"Downsampling Time Series for Visual Representation"* at the Faculty of Industrial Engineering, Mechanical Engeneering and Computer Sciece University of Iceland (https://skemman.is/handle/1946/15343).